COVID-19 pandemic in Jersey

-The COVID-19 pandemic in the Bailiwick of Jersey is part of an ongoing global pandemic of coronavirus disease 2019 (COVID-19), a novel infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic in the Bailiwick of Jersey was part of a global pandemic of coronavirus disease 2019 (COVID-19), a novel infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The first case in Jersey was confirmed on 10 March 2020 when a person tested positive on the island after returning from Italy.

-The Government of Jersey's strategy since lockdown has been "suppress, contain and shield."
-This involves delaying the spread of the virus, avoiding vulnerable people from catching it, helping the island's health service cope with the number of people requiring hospital care and saving as many lives as possible.
-It acknowledged that many islanders would become infected, and has sought to ensure that the best possible medical care is available to them.
+The Government of Jersey's strategy after lockdown was "suppress, contain and shield."
+This involved delaying the spread of the virus, avoiding vulnerable people from catching it, helping the island's health service cope with the number of people requiring hospital care and saving as many lives as possible.
+It acknowledged that many islanders would become infected, and sought to ensure that the best possible medical care was available to them.

 Background

 A new coronavirus (SARS-CoV-2) was first identified in Wuhan, Hubei, China, in late December 2019 as the cause of a cluster of cases of an acute respiratory disease now referred to as coronavirus disease 2019 (COVID-19).
 As of 31 March 2020, more than 190 countries and territories have been affected, with major outbreaks in China, Italy, South Korea and Iran.
 On 11 March, the World Health Organization (WHO) characterised the spread of COVID-19 as a pandemic.